Broncos running backs coach tests positive for coronavirus

 ENGLEWOOD, Colo.
-(AP) — Denver Broncos running backs coach Chris Modkins has tested positive for COVID-19 and won’t accompany the team on its trip to New England.
+(AP) — Denver Broncos running backs coach Curtis Modkins has tested positive for COVID-19 and won’t accompany the team on its trip to New England.

-The Broncos said they learned of Modkins’ diagnosis early Saturday.
+The Broncos said they learned of the diagnosis early Saturday.

 “Curtis is currently at home in self-isolation and experiencing no symptoms,” the team said.
 “We have evaluated close contacts, administered necessary point of care testing (no positive COVID-19 results) and implemented additional health and safety measures at UCHealth Training Center per NFL-NFLPA protocols.”